hiboxco/hiboxscheduler/README.md

 ## Acknowledgements

-Special thanks to these amazing projects which help power hiboxscheduler.com:
+Special thanks to this amazing project which help power Hibox Scheduler:

 Hibox Scheduler is an open source project which uses <a href="https://github.com/calcom/cal.com">cal.co</a> under AGPLv3 License.
 You an acquire a commercial license here: